This post may contain affiliate links. Please read my disclosure policy.

 This cake is very easy to make and you don’t even need a mixer!

 You probably have everything you need right in your pantry.
-No worries if you don’t have a springform pan, it will bake up nicely in a square pan too.
+If you don’t have a springform pan, it will bake up nicely in a square baking pan too.
 Well tested and perfected, this is the cake you’ll want to make throughout the season.

 Thanks for PINNING!